-NHER 2044 (Monument record) - Site of post medieval gallows on Martyr's Field
+NHER 2044 (Monument record) - Site of 16th century gallows on Martyr's Field

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.